Arrested for DUI in Montana? Here is the process and a few easy ways to avoid receiving the maximum sentence and jail time.

-At the Judnich Law Office we often consult with potential clients that would rather flee the country than appear before the court on a DUI charge.
-The good news is, with a little knowledge and excellent legal representation, you can ease your anxiety.
+At the Judnich Law Office we often consult with potential clients that would rather have a root canal than actually appear before a court on a DUI charge.
+The good news is, with a little knowledge and excellent legal representation, we can ease your anxiety.
 Here is what to expect:

 Where to Go For Your DUI Court Appearance

-After you have bailed out of jail, you will have an initial Court appearance before either the Municipal Court Magistrate or the Justice Court Justice of the Peace.
+After you have been released out of jail, you will have an initial Court appearance, also called an Arraignment before either the Municipal Court Magistrate or the Justice Court Justice of the Peace.
 These are two different courts in different locations.
 Your Court will be on your ticket to appear before.
 You typically have to report to the court within a couple of days of being arrested.

 All cases – whether felonies or misdemeanors, appear before these judges.
 Be sure you understand the difference between these courts, as they are in different buildings.